Dante-254/vilakazi_jasiri/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Notes

+- Added a small client-side component `src/components/patrols/PatrolMembersClient.tsx` to animate and render patrol leadership and members using Framer Motion.
+This component is intentionally client-only to avoid server-side animation errors.